Yorkville Middle School

 Our team usually consists of over 70 seventh and eighth grade runners so it is important we have quality captains to help the team run smoothly.
 Captains will help run warmups during practice, and will need to make sure the team prepares correctly on the day of a meet.
 Captains will also help keep track of cross country equipment, such as foam rollers and lacrosse balls, to make sure everything is returned at the end of each practice.

 Runners who are interested in becoming a team captain need to fill out a captain application and get it to Coach Miller by the end of the first week of practice.
-Captains will be chosen by the coaches after the first week of practice based on their efforts over the summer and at the start of practice.
+Captains will be chosen by the coaches after the first week of practice based on their efforts over the summer and at the start of the season.
 We always choose a mix of athletes so you do not need to be a good runner to be a team captain, just a good leader.

 9. What Equipment Is Necessary?